Calibrated Multi-Level Quantile Forecasting: Gradient equilibrium

-In other words, if a sequence of iterates satisfy gradient equilibrium with respect to $\ell_t$, $t=1,2,\dots$ as defined in \eqref{eq:multiqt_loss}, then they also satisfy calibration.
+In other words, for a sequence of quantile forecasts $\q_t$, $ t= 1,2,\dots$ to be calibrated, it suffices to show that the offsets $\btheta_t$, $t = 1,2,\dots$ satisfy \GEQ{} with respect to the MultiQT loss defined in \eqref{eq:multiqt_loss}.

-However, for our problem it is not enough for the iterates to be calibrated; they must also produce distributionally consistent forecasts once added to the base forecasts.
+Furthermore, recall that our goal is to derive offsets that, once added to the base forecasts, yield forecasts that are not only calibrated but are also distributionally consistent.
 Setting the constraint set at time $t$ as

-which is the isotonic cone shifted by the base forecast $b_t$, ensures that the resulting forecast $q_t$ does not have crossed quantiles.
-Thus, calibration without crossings is an instance of constrained GEQ for the loss function and constraint set defined above.
+which is the isotonic cone shifted by the base forecast $\b_t$, ensures that the resulting forecast $\q_t$ does not have crossed quantiles.
+Thus, calibration without crossings is an instance of constrained \GEQ{}, for the losses and constraints defined above.